PinoNoir/cds-design-tokens/README.md

 # Cadence Design System BCC Tokens

-This project is a possible [Style Dictionary](https://github.com/amzn/style-dictionary) configuration to generate design tokens for _Cadence Design System_.
+This project is a [Style Dictionary](https://github.com/amzn/style-dictionary) configuration to generate design tokens for _Cadence Design System_.

 **Notice**: _This code has been customized to work for all of Stretto's brands (AW, BCC, CP, TSC, TW) and platforms (Web), which can be exteded and built upon for additional platforms in the future.
 To view all the possible Style Dictionary configurations visit [API methods](https://amzn.github.io/style-dictionary/#/api)._